 I’m passionate about keeping my family healthy.
 And feeding my kids things other than pancakes.
 (We really love pancakes.
 This is tough sometimes.)

 Oh, and he loves salads.
+And he washes my pots.
 How did I luck out?

 I also have a squishy little man who joined our family in March 2015.
 He’s affectionately known as #babylukedanes on my Instagram feed.
 (It’s a long, Gilmore Girls-related story.)

 They all keep me on my toes all day and remind me why becoming a mother was one of the best decisions I’ve ever made.
 We try to have dinner together every night as a family — one of the most important things I learned growing up.

 We’re recent transplants to the Reno-Tahoe, NV, area, and we like it here a lot.

 What We Eat

 As a family we lean toward the paleo end of the spectrum, and we feel our best when we do.
 We’re not fanatical about it, though, and will never turn down cookies on our doorstep.
 We have made a gradual change toward paleo over several years and you may notice it in the older, wheat/dairy-heavy recipes on my site.
 (Here’s why.)
 I’m in the process of cleaning out my archives and revamping old recipes, but that project will take a while.
 If you’re interesting in making positive changes to your diet, but not quite ready for a paleo plunge, try reading my Staying Whole in a Processed World series.

 I started Perry’s Plate in Feb 2008 as a way to easily access and share our most favorite recipes, and it has blossomed into something that I never expected — a creative outlet for myself and a community of supportive friends and food-lovers.